Ricoritz2001/multiclass-classification-german/README.md

 ## Acknowledgments

 This project is built upon and inspired by the work from [German-News-Data-Classification](https://github.com/umarmuaz/German-News-Data-Classification).

-Special thanks to the original author(s) for providing a solid foundation for German news classification.
+Used with permission.
+Special thanks for allowing continued development and expansion of the original idea.